Crichmond21/Network-Checkers-Client/README.md

 ### GUI
 - [ ] Update Board to include turn indicator
-- [ ] Update Board to face the correct direction depending on if you are Player 1 or Player 2
+- [X] Update Board to face the correct direction depending on if you are Player 1 or Player 2

 ### Client
 - [ ] Fix syncronization bugs
-- [ ] Overhaul Information Transport protocol to make it more reliable
+- [X] Overhaul Information Transport protocol to make it more reliable
-- [ ] Reformat data transport to all be on same thread
+- [ ] Reformat data transport to all be on same thread -UPDATE *** Data transport still occurs on two seperate threads but one is recieving data while the other is sending it

 ### Game
 - [ ] Fix jumping recognized as invalid moves